MindaugasBalakauskas/SwiftUIDemo/README.md

 # SwiftUIDemo

-This app demonstrates use of UI elements in SwiftUI
+This app demonstrates the use of UI elements in SwiftUI in MVVVM Architectural pattern.

-First screen Login Screen
-Shows use of text elements with secure text functionality
+Use of "https://fruityvice.com/api/fruit/all" API to populate the fruit list and each fruit detailed data.

+## Requirements

+- Xcode 14+
+- Swift 5.5+

+## Author

+Mindaugas Balakauskas